 - Conducting research examining the ethical and social values that influence how patients and the communities served by Mayo Clinic view the potential benefits and risks of clinical research

 An integral component of the program is the Clinical and Translational Research Ethics Consultation (ClinTREC) service.
-ClinTREC staff are available to assist researchers in managing ethical issues at all stages of research, from protocol development through the publication of research results.
-Working with clinical researchers, ClinTREC staff develop recommendations based on existing institutional policies, national standards, ethical principles and scholarship.
+ClinTREC staff members are available to assist researchers in managing ethical issues at all stages of research, from protocol development through the publication of research results.
+Working with clinical researchers, the ClinTREC staff develops recommendations based on existing institutional policies, national standards, ethical principles and scholarship.

 Scientists and clinical investigators can seek help at any stage of the research process, though investigators who think there may be complex ethical, social or policy issues related to their research are encouraged to make contact early in the research design process.
 Ongoing communication with ClinTREC staff can help researchers incorporate best practices into their research designs, potentially avoiding delays in obtaining research approvals or initiating subject recruitment.

 Although ClinTREC staff members are available to assist on any ethical issues of concern, scientists and clinical investigators are especially encouraged to work with ClinTREC staff on research protocols that may raise potentially sensitive issues — for example, research involving human embryonic stem cells, storage of clinical samples for future research, or research topics related to race, genetics or stigmatizing diseases.